 The next morning, another squadron of planes was sent to the area and found that the buoys had been picked up by a fishing boat which was seen making its way toward shore.
 Since communication between and Air Corps and Navy was poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 Earl volunteered, or selected, to join the 192nd Tank Battalion which was being sent overseas.
 He was assigned to Headquarters Company and replaced a soldier who had been determined to be "too old" to go overseas or was married.

-The company traveled west by train to San Francisco, California, and taken by ferry to Ft.
-McDowell, Angel Island.
-On the island they were given physicals and inoculated for tropical diseases.
+The battalion traveled west over different train routes to San Francisco, California, and taken by ferry to Ft.
+McDowell, Angel Island by the U.S.A.T.
+General Frank M. Coxe.
+On the island they were given physicals and inoculated for tropical diseases by the battalion's medical detachment.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.